 Susan’s career and decade based in London made her a frequent traveler around the globe.
 Susan was recognized by Institutional Investor magazine and other investor surveys as one of the top industry analysts in her field.
 Her views have been cited in periodicals, annual reports and broadcasts around the globe.
 Currently Susan is co-founder of Charleston-based Peninsula Capital Partners, LLC.
 She is a 23 year member of the CFA Institute. (back to top)

 Rick Leto -- Rick Leto has been an active member of the early-stage venture capital community since 2008 when he left Mervyns of California where he was President and Chief Executive Officer following a 35 year career in retailing.
 During his career, Rick held many Senior Executive positions at Macy's where he spent 23 years and Kohl's where he spent eight years.
 Rick was instrumental in the dramatic expansion of Kohl's during the late 1990's from a regional to national retail power house growing from 126 stores to over 500 and volume less than two billion to over 10 billion.
 Since 2008 Rick has been a significant investor in two early-stage companies, Death's Door Spirits and Aurora Spectral Technologies.
 Rick received a Bachelor of Science degree in Business from Bryant College in Smithfield, Rhode Island.
 Rick is married and has two daughters.
-Jessica, a senior at the University of Miami and Sydney, a sophomore at Wake Forest.
+Jessica, a senior at the University of Miami and Sydney, a senior at Wake Forest.
 Rick and his wife, Bonnie, reside in Fox Point, WI. (back to top)

 A. Andrew Levison -- Andy Levison, a 1978 graduate of Babson College, founded Southfield Capital in November 2002.
 Before that, he was the Head of Leveraged Finance at Donaldson, Lufkin & Jenrette (DLJ), where he oversaw banking and origination activities for all of the firm's investment banking products for leveraged companies.
 In particular, Andy focused on high yield securities, leveraged bank loans, bridge loans and mezzanine/equity investments.
 Under his leadership, DLJ became the #1 ranked firm for high-yield underwriting throughout the 1990s.
 While at DLJ, Andy also served as C0-chairman of the Credit Committee and as a member of the Management Committee of the Investment Banking Division and the Banking Review Committee.
 Prior to joining DLJ, he was a Managing Director of the Leveraged Buyout Group at Drexel Burnham Lambert and a Vice President of the Special Finance Group at Manufacturers Hanover Trust.
 Andy has served on the boards of numerous public and private companies related to investments and is currently on the board of directors of Ferrellgas Partners, L.P.
 (NYSE: FGP), TS3 Technology, Total Fleet Solutions, RCR International, Hallcon Corp. and the Levison/Present Foundation at Mount Sinai Hospital.
 Andy is also the President of The Red Ribbon Foundation in Greenwich, CT. (back to top)